enzo418/Recognice-CCTV-c-/webRecognize/README.md

 # Compiling
-- You will need installed on your system
+- Libraries that need to be installed
     - compiler for c++ >= 20
     - curl
     - zlib